 You can see the grey primer on the skirting, architrave and radiator here ready for its coat of dark green paint.

-Two coats of Valspar gloss paint went on very nicely and dried super quick.
+Two coats of Valspar eggshell paint went on very nicely and dried super quick.
 But it still chipped off.
 Man, I was so pissed off at this point.
 The solution?
-I had a solvent based paint colour-matched at a local paint specialist and I repainted all of the woodwork myself. **sigh**.
+I had a solvent based paint colour-matched at a local paint specialist and I repainted all of the woodwork myself. **sigh**

 The only places where i’ve had any luck with Valspar’s woodwork paint has been when i’ve used their primer and paint on a completely bare surface (untreated timber doors and brand new, pre-primed MDF architrave).